QuokkaPride/DevonSaliga/README.md

 25.01.02 Worked on tech and AI goals for year.

 25.01.03 Exploring ML courses.
 Will give https://see.stanford.edu/course/cs229 3 lectures.
 Want to make sure I'm able to apply concepts immediately into projects.

+25.02.04 enotiation for stories. working on training data for E1 breakdown of sentences.